mfGWU/module20_finalproject/README.md

 SciKitLearn is the ML library we'll be using to create a classifier especifically Logistic Regression and Support Vector Machines (SVM)  models.
 Our training and testing setup is sklearn.model_selection importing the train_test_split.

 ### Dashboard
-We will employ Tableau to build a dashboard to present results and the presentation was finalized in Google Slides which was saved as PDF (Predicting Crimes Google Slides.pdf).
+We will employ Tableau to build a dashboard to present results and the presentation was finalized in Google Slides which was saved as PDF in this repository (Predicting Crimes Google Slides.pdf).

+Predicting Crimes Dashboard Link:
+![alt text][logo]

+[logo]: https://public.tableau.com/profile/ml4223#!/vizhome/PredictingCrimesFinalProject/PredictingCrime?publish=yes "Predicting Crimes Dashboard"

 # Description of the communication protocols